 Internet connection problems?
 DNS cache corrupted?
 Facing DNS issues or problems?
 Maybe you need to flush Windows DNS Cache.
-If your computer is finding it difficult to reach a certain web site or server, the problem may be due to a corrupt local DNS cache.
-Sometimes bad results are cached, maybe due to DNS Cache Poisoning and Spoofing, and therefore need to be cleared from the cache in order to allow your Windows computer to communicate with the host correctly.
+If your computer is finding it difficult to reach a certain website or server, the problem may be due to a corrupt local DNS cache.
+Sometimes bad results are cached, maybe due to DNS Cache Poisoning and Spoofing, and therefore need to be cleared from the cache to allow your Windows computer to communicate with the host correctly.

-Typically, there are 3 types of caches in Windows which you can flush easily:
+Typically, there are three types of caches in Windows which you can flush easily:

 Clearing the Memory Cache can free up some system memory while clearing the Thumbnail Cache can free up space in your hard disk.
 Clearing the DNS Cache can fix your internet connection problem.
 Here’s how you can flush the DNS cache in Windows 8 or Windows 7.

 Flush DNS Cache in Windows 11/10